maxfolley/mogwai/README.md

     # Directory to upload to s3 bucket
     BUILD_DIR: 'build'

-To deploy, run the mogwai comman
+To deploy, run the mogwai command

     $ mogwai

+The contents of the 'build' directory will now reside at the root of the s3 bucket.